KYVENetwork/docs/advanced/index.md

 all validators who voted incorrectly, in this case voted with valid will receive a vote slash, too.

 ## Summary

+The following lifecycle can be summarized into the diagram below:

 ![data flow](/data_flow.png)